Andrew Rea: Career

 In 2021, Rea announced on an episode of Binging With Babish that he would be launching a cookware line.
 Intended to be a "high quality line of products with a price point palatable for everyday chefs", the line includes Babish-branded knives, bowls, measuring spoons, and other basic kitchen tools.

 Personal life

-In 2014 Rea married his high school sweetheart; however, they divorced in 2017.
+In 2014, Rea married his high school sweetheart; however, they divorced in 2017.
 Rea announced his engagement with Babish Culinary Universe producer Jess Opon in an Instagram post on May 13, 2021.
 The two were married in Binging with Babish episode 9 Million Subscriber Special by comedian and Universal Life Church-ordained minister Joel McHale.
+In an October 2023 Reddit post, Rea confirmed that he and Jess Opon had split up in the summer of 2022.

+In several of his YouTube videos, Rea has stated he is allergic to bananas.